 Mrs. Smith and her husband, Danny, have been married for over 45 years and are active members of Bon Air Baptist Church.
 They have two sons and a daughter-in-law who graduated from Chesterfield schools and another daughter-in-law who is a former Chesterfield teacher.
 The Smiths have two grandchildren.
 A graduate of public schools, Mrs. Smith holds bachelor’s and master’s degrees from Virginia Commonwealth University.

 Carrie Coyner was first elected to the Chesterfield County School Board in November 2011.
-Currently serving as vice chair, she represents the Bermuda District and previously served as chair.
+She represents the Bermuda District and previously served as chair.
 She is the owner and founder of RudyCoyner, Attorneys at Law, located in Chesterfield County.
 Mrs. Coyner practices in the fields of real estate, construction, land use, estate matters and corporate entity structuring.
 She holds bachelor’s degrees in Spanish language and U.S. government from the University of Virginia and a juris doctorate from the University of Richmond School of Law.

 Carrie Coyner has served on the Board of Management for the Chester YMCA, the Comprehensive Plan Steering Committee for Chesterfield County (2010-2011), the Board of Directors for the Chesterfield County Chamber of Commerce, Elizabeth Scott Elementary School PTA Board, Greenleigh Community Partners, Broadwater Partners as well as numerous other boards and committees.
 Ms. Coyner was a 2013 finalist for the NAWBO Community Leader Award for her efforts to develop partnerships in her community to support lower socioeconomic students.
 She was the recipient of the 2013 VSBA All Virginia School Board Award, and the entire Chesterfield County School Board was recognized as a VSBA Board of Distinction in 2013.
 Mrs. Coyner and her husband, Matt, have three children who are all elementary students in Chesterfield County Public Schools.